gitlabhq/terraform-provider-gitlab/docs/resources/repository_file.md

 - `branch` (String) Name of the branch to which to commit to.
 - `commit_message` (String) Commit message.
-- `content` (String) base64 encoded file content.
+- `content` (String) File content.
+If the content is not yet base64 encoded, it will be encoded automatically.
 No other encoding is currently supported, because of a [GitLab API bug](https://gitlab.com/gitlab-org/gitlab/-/issues/342430).
 - `file_path` (String) The full path of the file.
 It must be relative to the root of the project without a leading slash `/`.
 - `project` (String) The name or ID of the project.